 By angling the camera right, you can point it straight at the road.

 This reduces windshield obstruction and gets you the best optimal camera placement for clear video recording.
+Aim the lens so the horizon sits in the upper third of the frame for balanced coverage.

 Avoiding Sensor Interference